| The Marriage of Guy Fawkes and Maria Pulleyn

 the evidence suggests.
 Lastly, I have added a brief picture of what I am pursuing, and

-Through my research to date, I have determined that little or no substantiated proof
+where I hope this will lead.
+The Evidence Through my research to date, I have determined that little or no substantiated proof

 exists to support the idea that Guy Fawkes married a Maria Pulleyn in or around 1590.
 In